JuliaLinearAlgebra/SkewLinearAlgebra.jl/docs/src/pfaffian.md

 # Pfaffian calculations

-A real skew-symmetrix matrix ``A = -A^T`` has a special property: its determinant is the square of a polynomial function of the matrix entries, called the [Pfaffian](https://en.wikipedia.org/wiki/Pfaffian).
+A skew-symmetrix matrix ``A = -A^T`` has a special property: its determinant is the square of a polynomial function of the matrix entries, called the [Pfaffian](https://en.wikipedia.org/wiki/Pfaffian).
 That is, ``\mathrm{det}(A) = \mathrm{Pf}(A)^2``, but knowing the Pfaffian itself (and its sign, which is lost in the determinant) is useful for a number of applications.

-We provide a function `pfaffian(A)` to compute the Pfaffian of a real skew-symmetric matrix `A`.
+We provide a function `pfaffian(A)` to compute the Pfaffian of a skew-symmetric matrix `A`.
 ```jl
 julia> using SkewLinearAlgebra, LinearAlgebra